Sebastianmueller22/network-protocol/draft-sebastian-mueller-direct-knowledge-extenstioin.md

 This "bad news" travels with the full speed of triggered updates through the network since all regular advertisements reporting it to be up are ignored.

 This goes on, until a node is reached that has the node in question as part of its direct neighbors.
 The receiving node then tries to reach the failed node.
 If it answers, the failure was actually a link failure, not a node failure, or the node recovered in the meantime.
 The node that discovers this then immidately sends a triggered update with a "direct-knowledge-bit" set.
 This is best implemented as a bit in the update datagram.
-Receiving nodes of such an update message will:
+Receiving nodes of such an update message MUST:

 - Write this message into their routing table if they have an infinity value in there or an update message with higher cost and DKB set, or a regular routing cost (they didn't know about the failure yet)
 - Trigger an update message advertising this new route with the direct knowledge bit set to all their neighbors
-- They start a timeout and retain the DKB until it expires.
+- Start a timeout and retain the DKB until it expires.
 Any received infinity values within this time and for this node will be ignored
-- They route traffic via the new path
+- Route traffic via the new path

 So the "good news" that it was actually a link failure or the node is up again travels just as fast through the network.